RbiSearchHeader

 Introduction

-The Reserve Bank’s communication policy follows the guiding principles of relevance, transparency, clarity, comprehensiveness and timeliness: it strives to continuously improve public understanding of developments in the multiple domains under its ambit.
+The Reserve Bank’s Communication Policy follows the guiding principles of relevance, transparency, clarity, comprehensiveness and timeliness: it strives to continuously improve public understanding of developments in the multiple domains under its ambit.
+The Communication Policy is also adapted in line with changes in technology that impact the manner and speed at which information is disseminated and consumed.

 Communication Policy Objectives New